Wolfgang Thierse: Member of the German Bundestag, 1990–2013

 Following the German reunification, Thierse served as member of the Bundestag, the lower house of the parliament of Germany.
 He was his parliamentary group's deputy chairman from 1994 on, under the leadership of its chairman Rudolf Scharping.
-From 1995 until 1998, he was a member of the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
+From 1995 until 1998, he was a member of the committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.

 President of the Bundestag, 1998–2005

-After the SPD's victory in the 1998 general elections, Thierse was elected President of the Bundestag on 26 October.
-That was "a historic date", as he called it, because it was the first time that a citizen of the former GDR became Germany's second highest representative.
-He had not been a lifelong resistance fighter against the rule of the Socialist Unity Party of Germany nor had he ever identified with that rule, he said, but he represented a large majority of the East German population in that.
+After the SPD's victory in the 1998 general elections, Thierse was elected president of the Bundestag on 26 October.
+That was "a historic date", as he called it, because it was the first time that a citizen of the former GDR became Germany's second-highest representative.
+He had not been a lifelong resistance fighter against the rule of the Socialist Unity Party of Germany and had ever identified with that rule, he said, but he represented a large majority of the East German population there.
 Journalists call him "the advocate of the East".
 He served for two terms until October 2005, when he was succeeded by Norbert Lammert.
 In addition, he was chairman of the German delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE) from 2002 until 2009.

 He has never given the impression "to be in the sole possession of truth".
-It is most important to him that you "include" your opponents, the "other" person, the "other" opinion.
+He considers it most important to him to "include" opponents, the "other" person, the "other" opinion.
 Therefore, it is necessary for speakers to put aside their manuscripts sometimes and to enter into a real dialogue with the speakers before them.

 As president of the Bundestag, Thierse visited numerous countries.
 He has always shown a great interest in inter-cultural dialogue.
 In his speeches he addressed a variety of questions such as the consequences of globalization on the one hand and increasing individualization on the other, or problems of the environment.

-Thierse passionately promoted the idea that the Bundestag should move to Berlin, thereby underlining the process of reunification.
-It was highly satisfactory for him when he was able to open its first meeting there in 1999.
+Thierse passionately promoted the idea that the Bundestag should move to Berlin and thereby underline the process of reunification.
+It was highly satisfactory for him when to open its first meeting there in 1999.

 In response to the CDU donations scandal in 2000, Thierse imposed a $21 million fine on former Chancellor Helmut Kohl's party for accepting illegal financing.
 At the time, the fine was the largest in the history of the federal republic.
 Thierse accused Kohl of "intentional violations of political contribution laws and the Constitution over many years."

 Thierse was especially involved in the fight against right-wing extremism.
 He takes part in discussions, campaigns and demonstrations.
 He visits neo-Nazi strongholds, particularly in East Germany, and encourages people to stand up for democracy.

 In 2002, Thierse demanded the abolition of checks on former Stasi employees.